A journal dedicated to the scholarship of teaching and learning in the ‘global South’

 There are no article submission or processing fees.

-There are two issues a year, with the first to be launched in September 2017 and the second issue to come out in April 2018; and every September and April thereafter.
+There are two issues a year.
+The first was launched in September 2017 and issues will come out every September and April thereafter.

 Focus and scope

 SOTL in the South is an online, open-access and peer-reviewed journal dedicated to fostering dialogue and research on teaching and learning in higher education in the global South, or about the global South.